Tumor-anchored deep feature random forests for out-of-distribution detection in lung cancer segmentation: Results

 \subsubsection{RF-Deep extracts OOD data-agnostic and specific features for improved separability}

 We used SHAP (SHapley Additive exPlanations)~\citep{lundberg2017unified} to identify which features drive RF-Deep and RF-Radiomics predictions, revealing how the two approaches differ in their decision-making mechanisms.
-Deep features (Figure~\ref{fig:shap_analysis_deepfeatures}) show broad, dataset-specific spread of important dimensions, with some features reused across multiple datasets (Ft 65, Ft 131, Ft 179, Ft 319), suggesting they capture general distributional properties relevant to distinguishing ID from OOD scans.
-Other features activate selectively for specific distribution shifts (e.g., Ft 5 and Ft 1381 for far-OOD), indicating that RF-Deep adapts its decision boundaries to the characteristics of each OOD scenario rather than relying on a fixed, universal subset of features.
-Notably, only a small fraction of the 1,488 encoder features appear consistently useful across OOD datasets, underscoring the need for outlier data exposure, especially in near-OOD scenarios where subtle feature combinations are required to distinguish concept shifts.
+Deep features (Figure~\ref{fig:shap_ensemble_all}) show broad, dataset-specific spread of important dimensions, with a small set of features reused across multiple datasets (Ft~65, Ft~104, Ft~131, Ft~179, Ft~319), suggesting they capture general distributional properties relevant to distinguishing ID from OOD scans.
+Signal magnitude scaled with OOD difficulty: far-OOD datasets showed wider, more strongly activated distributions consistent with their higher AUROC, while near-OOD datasets showed softer but structurally identical profiles.
+Additionally, the two unseen datasets produced SHAP profiles consistent with the seen near-OOD datasets, supporting the interpretation that RF-Deep learns pathology-relevant features rather than dataset-specific acquisition signatures.

-By contrast, radiomics features (Figure~\ref{fig:shap_analysis_radiomics}) emphasized shape-based and texture-based descriptors, specifically the Gray-Level Co-occurrence Matrix (GLCM) and Gray-Level Run-Length Matrix (GLRLM) subsets.
-While radiomic features lend interpretability compared to deep features, they are insufficient to capture the subtle differences across the datasets to accurately detect OOD.
+In contrast, radiomics features (Figure~\ref{fig:shap_analysis_radiomics}) emphasized shape-based and texture-based descriptors, specifically the Gray-Level Co-occurrence Matrix (GLCM) and Gray-Level Run-Length Matrix (GLRLM) subsets, and while those lend interpretability compared to deep features, they were insufficient to capture the subtle differences across the datasets to accurately detect OOD.